-- (a) Check the rectifier bridge. - (b) Check the T/R unit output adjustment. - (c) Check the "SET POINT" setting on the automatic controller of the transformer rectifier unit. - (d) Check the potential of the fixed, permanent zinc reference cell that drives the automatic controller in the T/R unit.
+- (a) Check the rectifier bridge. - (b) Check the T/R unit output adjustment. - (c) Check the "SET POINT" setting on the automatic controller of the transformer rectifier unit. - (d) Check the potential of the fixed, permanent copper / copper sulphate reference cell that drives the automatic controller in the T/R unit.
 If considered faulty, replace the permanent cell with a portable cell temporarily to confirm satisfactory operation of the transformer rectifier unit/s.
-This will also require adjustment of the SET POINT on the control.